Your cart is empty

 Today’s PA was named “Best PA Training Provider in the UK” six years running, having been voted for by thousands of Assistants in the PA Voice Awards 2015, 2016, 2017, 2018, 2019 and 2020.

 Your principal trainer, Paul Pennant, is the founder and Managing Director of Today’s PA.
 Paul started Today’s PA with a clear vision: to take his own experiences as a PA, office manager, and business director and create training Minute Taking Courses that meet the challenging real-world needs and aspirations of modern business professionals.

 With the rapid advances in technology, Paul has specialised in helping PAs to utilise this technology to save time and reduce stress.
 He covers all Microsoft Office products at all levels.
 He is a Microsoft Office Specialist Master.
 With a post-graduate degree in business studies, few, if any, trainers are better qualified to deliver and lead the Minute Taking Courses for Today’s PAs – for you.

-When you commit five valuable days of your time to Today’s PA, we want you to know that we understand and recognise that commitment.
+When you commit your valuable time to this training day, we want you to know that we understand and recognise that commitment.
 We want to do everything we can to ensure that the Minute Taking Courses are thoroughly worthwhile for you.
 Being properly prepared will play a key part in achieving that success.
 Indeed, your success is our success.

 If you get what we promise from the course – and we know you will – we are confident you will recommend it to peers and colleagues.
 So we would like you to complete a short questionnaire, just before you attend the Minute Taking Courses, in order to give us a snapshot of the kind of person and PA you are, how you became a PA and what are your issues, frustrations, hopes, and ambitions.